asmelko/paraPhysiCell/README.md

 - stiffness (k) = attack_rates
 - equilibrium multiplier = cell_adhesion_affinity (when =1, it is just sum of 2 element radii)

+HOW TO RUN:
 1. build the project as is specified below
  - the binaries and configs will be in ./build/sample_projects/(sem-test/sem-playground)
 2. run physicell studio on sem-test or sem-playground

+WHERE IS THE CODE:
+morse potentials - solve_pair_new_intra and solve_pair_new_inter in position_solver.cpp
+altered motility - update_motility_single in position_solver.cpp (update_motility_single2 is the original). it just does brownian motion and forces cells of a specific cell definition to move to some direction

 ```